 top of page

-Type of visas you can extend here in the UK:
+Type of visas you can extend in the UK:

-There are many different type of visas in the UK you can extend.
-Such as a Spouse, Civil Partner, Unmarried Partner including family dependent of a parent living in the UK.
-You or your parent must continue to be in a relationship with a Irish / British citizen, or an overseas nationals partner who holds Indefinite leave.
+What is an flr visa (Further leave to Remain)?
+There are many different types of brp card also known as further leave to remain in the UK (biometric residence permit) you can extend.
+Such as a flr brp card for Spouse / Partner visas , Civil Partner, Unmarried Partner including family dependent further leave to remain in the UK.
+You or your parent must continue to be in a relationship with a Irish / British citizen, or an overseas nationals partner who holds Indefinite leave to stay.

-To be successful in your extension you will need to demonstrate you can continue to adequately maintain yourselves in the UK without the need to access public funds.
+To be successful in your further leave to remain (flr) application you will need to demonstrate you can continue to adequately maintain yourselves in the UK without the need to access public funds.
 Demonstrate you continue to meet the visa application requirements under Appendix FM, and demonstrate you continue to be in a legitimate, subsisting relationship together.
-Spouse's, Partners and their dependents can extend their visas to lead to ILR in the UK after completing a period of 5 years.
+Spouse's, Partners and their dependents can extend their visas to lead to ILR (Indefinite leave to Remainin the UK after completing a period of 5 years.

 Section Bar: